Multi-mission radioisotope thermoelectric generator: Design and specifications

 The MMRTG is powered by eight Pu-238 dioxide general-purpose heat source (GPHS) modules, provided by the US Department of Energy (DOE).
 Initially, these eight GPHS modules generate about 2 kW thermal power.

 The MMRTG design incorporates PbTe/TAGS thermoelectric couples (from Teledyne Energy Systems), where TAGS is an acronym designating a material incorporating tellurium (Te), silver (Ag), germanium (Ge) and antimony (Sb).
 The MMRTG is designed to produce 125 W electrical power at the start of mission, falling to about 100 W after 14 years.
-With a mass of 45 kg the MMRTG provides about 2.8 W/kg of electrical power at beginning of life.
+With a mass of 45 kg, 4.8 kg of which is its plutonium dioxide fuel the MMRTG provides about 2.8 W/kg of electrical power at beginning of life.

 The MMRTG design is capable of operating both in the vacuum of space and in planetary atmospheres, such as on the surface of Mars.
 Design goals for the MMRTG included ensuring a high degree of safety, optimizing power levels over a minimum lifetime of 14 years, and minimizing weight.